 Dr. Bernstein's research program aims to unite theoretical and methodological approaches from the fields of anthropology, nutrition, and physiology to understand variation in human growth and development within an evolutionary, adaptive, and applied framework.
-She is the PI of the HERO-G (Hormonal and Epigenetic Regulators of Growth) study, which explores in great detail the endocrine, epigenetic, and metabolomic correlates of normal and stunted infant growth in rural Gambia.
-She also directs the Growth and Development Lab at CU Boulder, which uses enzyme and chemiluminescent assay and mid-infrared spectrometry methods to assess biomarkers related to growth and health.
+She co-designed and co-led the HERO-G (Hormonal and Epigenetic Regulators of Growth) study, which explored in great detail the endocrine, epigenetic, and metabolomic correlates of growth in infancy and childhood in Gambia.
+She directs a laboratory which uses enzyme and chemiluminescent assay and mid-infrared spectrometry methods to assess biomarkers related to growth and health.
 Dr. Bernstein values interdisciplinary collaboration as the most productive means of addressing critical theoretical and applied questions relating to maternal and infant health, and infant and child growth.

 keywords